barsikus007/GTNH-Tweaks/README.md

 ## TODO

 - Core
-  - migrate patcher to diff-like syntax
+  - migrate patcher to diff/sed-like syntax
+  - update journeymap settings
 - Patch
   - generate HardcoreDarkness.cfg\Dimension Blacklist
     - is it working?
   - add bag with test tools to bookmarks
-  - quest book design config
+  - journeymap settings
 - Shaders
   - Angelica is temporary doesn't support shaders
   - use OF-U7 with FC-1.25